KonstantinHoffmann/LanguagePhylogenies/README.md

 > **Hawaiian, Mangareva, Maori, Marquesan, RapanuiEasterIsland, Rarotongan, SouthIslandMaori, Tahitian, Tuamotu**.
 After that click `Ok` and check again the box `monophyletic`.
 As prior distribution select `Normal` and enter the `Mean` of **1000** and `Sigma` of **100**.

 <figure>
-	<a id="fig:packages"></a>
 	<img style="width:100%;" src="figures/MRCAPriors.png" alt="">
 	<figcaption>The calibration priors</figcaption>
 </figure>

 Finally we want to make sure that all priors are proper.
 There are uniform priors without upper bound for the clock rate and the slow mutation rate from the Binary Covarion model.
-Make sure to give those an upper bound, 100 should be generous enough.
-The analysis will run if you skip this step and might yield useful results, but if we want to compare different analyses and estimate their marginal likelihood it is essential to only have proper priors.
+One should choose a value that is large enough that the traces don't get close to it.
+100 should be generous enough for both parameters.
+However the analysis will run if you skip this step and might yield useful results, but if we want to compare different analyses and estimate their marginal likelihood it is essential to only have proper priors.

 > Expand the prior of `clockRate.c:clock` and set `Upper` to **100** .
 Do the same for `bcov_alpha.s:bird`.

 ### The MCMC tab

 Here we can specify the length of the run as well as the filenames of the output tree files and the log files.
+For the purpose of this tutorial, we choose a short chain length of 1 million.
+Usually the chain length should be large enough to yield a high ESS for every parameter (see next section).
 Finally we want to save our settings and generate a BEAST2-xml file.
 It is highly recommended to generate another xml-file with the check box `Sample From Prior` ticked.
 It is used to verify if the data has enough signal to estimate the parameters or if the posterior results are mainly dominated by the prior choice.

-> Select `File > Save As` and enter a filename (e.g. **cpacific.xml**) and click `Ok`.
-Tick the check box next to `Sample from Prior` , change the file names of the trace log files and tree log files (e.g. **cpacific_prior.log** and **cpacific_prior.trees**) and save again with a different filename (e.g. **cpacific_prior.xml**).
+> Click on the `MCMC`-tab.
+Set the chain length to **1000000** and set the filenames of the log files (tracelog and treelog, screenlog can be left empty) by expanding their respective menu.
+Select `File > Save As` and enter a filename (e.g. **cpacific.xml**) and click `Ok`.
+Tick the check box next to `Sample from Prior`, change the file names of the trace log files and tree log files (e.g. **cpacific_prior.log** and **cpacific_prior.trees**) and save again with a different filename (e.g. **cpacific_prior.xml**).

 ## Running the analysis

 Now we are ready to do run the file.
 Open BEAST 2 and select your generated xml-file as input.
-The computation should take a while, you can watch it progressing or download the finished output-files.
+The computation should take a while (ca. 30 min. on a modern computer), you can watch it progressing or download the finished output-files.

 >Open BEAST 2, select `cpacific.xml` as input-file and click `Open`.
+Repeat this for the sample-from-prior analysis.

 ## Processing the results